DevExCodeHub/track-medicine-with-blockchain/README.md

   4. Creating an admin business network card
     * Create an admin card with the channel admin and peer admin roles by using the following command:

     ```
-      composer card create -f adminCard.card -p connection-profile.json -u admin -c ./credentials/admin-pub.pem -k ./credentials/admin-priv.pem --role PeerAdmin --role ChannelAdmin
+         composer card create -f adminCard.card -p connection-profile.json -u admin -c ./credentials/admin-pub.pem -k ./credentials/admin priv.pem --role PeerAdmin --role ChannelAdmin
     ```
    * Import the card created in the previous step using the following command:

     ```
        composer card import -f adminCard.card -c adminCard
     ```

   5. Installing and starting the business network
     * Install the Hyperledger Composer runtime with the following command:
         ```
            composer network install -c adminCard -a track-medicine.bna
         ```
    Note the business network version number which is returned when you run this command.
 It will be required in the next step.
     * Start the business network with the command below.
 If you get an error, wait a minute and try again.
 Use the version number from the last step after the -V option.
      ```
          composer network start -c adminCard -n track-medicine -V 0.0.1 -A admin -C ./credentials/admin-pub.pem -f delete_me.card
      ```
     * Delete the business network card called delete_me.card.
     * Create a new business network card and reference the certificates that are retrieved earlier with the following command:
      ```
          composer card create -n track-medicine -p connection-profile.json -u admin -c ./credentials/admin-pub.pem -k ./credentials/admin-priv.pem
      ```

    * Import the business network card with the following command:
      ```
           composer card import -f ./admin@track-medicine.card
      ```
    The business network is now deployed.

   6. Ping the business network to ensure it is running correctly